ayusht0507/Hospital_Readmission_prediction/README.md

 The project also shows why multiple evaluation metrics are important when working with an imbalanced classification problem.

-In particular, accuracy alone does not tell the complete story, so precision, recall, F1-score, and ROC-AUC are also considered.
+Accuracy alone does not tell the complete story, so precision, recall, F1-score, and ROC-AUC are also considered.

 ---